Last updated July 2026

 MCP & AI integration

-| MCP tools | 6 (read-only data retrieval) | 42 (read + write + catalog + insights) |
+| MCP tools | Mostly data retrieval, plus basic write actions on some platforms | 42 (read + write + catalog + insights) |

-| Token cost | Low (6 tool schemas) | High (~55,000-134,000 tokens) |
+| Token cost | Low (small tool schema set) | High (~55,000-134,000 tokens) |

 | Transport | Streamable HTTP + SSE (hosted at mcp.windsor.ai) | HTTP (hosted at mcp.facebook.com/ads) |